-The University of Glasgow is one of Scotland’s four ancient universities, founded in 1451 and the fourth oldest university in the English speaking world.
+The University of Glasgow is one of Scotland’s four ancient universities, founded in 1451 and the fourth oldest university in the English-speaking world.
 It has three campuses:

-Courses and Specialisms
+Courses and students

 There is a wide range of degree combinations available, which are taught through four colleges:

-The university has around 28,000 undergraduate and postgraduate students from more than 140 countries worldwide.
+The university has around 38,000 undergraduate and postgraduate students from more than 140 countries worldwide.

 Facilities and Services